BurningIceCube/bic-spark/README.md

 #### `.use(event, middleware) → this`

-Register a synchronous middleware for an event.
+Register middleware for an event.
 Middleware functions run in registration order **before** listeners are notified.

 ```ts
 // Signature